Dent Mowrey: Mowrey as teacher

 An early and influential member of the Oregon Music Teachers Association, Mowrey created music that other teachers valued for developing their students' technique.
 At least a dozen of these works were published by G. Schirmer.
 Mowrey was also an early member of the Society of Oregon Composers and the Musicians Club of Portland.

+On the eve of the Wall Street crash of 1929, the September issue of Music and Musicians noted Mowrey's busy and successful teaching activities, as well as his favorite sports: swimming, tennis, hiking, and climbing.

+Numerous students took lessons with Mowrey in Portland for both piano and composition over the years, including Ella Connel Jesse, Lillian Pettibone, Emil Enna, Franck Eichenlaub, Arthur Boardman, Otto Wedemeyer, P. A. Ten Haaf, George Hopkins, and Blythe Owen.
+Three letters from Mowrey to Owen, including one written from his Paris studio in 1925, are held in Owen's archives at the Center for Adventist Research on the campus of Andrews University in Berrien Springs, Michigan.

 Mowrey as composer

 Mowrey composed for the piano, vocal ensembles, band, woodwind and string ensembles, and orchestra.
 The Portland Symphony Society, now known as the Oregon Symphony, premiered several of his works starting with his orchestration of his solo piano work "The Gargoyles of Notre Dame" on the orchestra's first national radio broadcast in 1927.

-While living abroad, he journeyed through the North African Sahara with a Beduoin caravan to research the native music there.
-His "Bedouin Melody" was performed by the Portland Symphony.
-His "Piano Concerto (Africa)", which he played with a number of West Coast symphonies, gave his impression of the contrasting civilizations of ancient and modern Africa.
+While living abroad, he journeyed with Eve through the North African Sahara with a Bedouin caravan to research the native music there.
+The resulting "Bedouin Melody" was performed in a 1927 recital by eleven members of the Portland Symphony Orchestra woodwind section accompanying the composer on the celesta.
+It is unclear if this piece with celesta was the precursor to his fully-orchestrated "African" piano concerto or a distinct work; the latter seems to have been complete by 1938.
+This "Piano Concerto (Africa)", which Mowrey played with a number of West Coast symphonies, gave his impression of the contrasting civilizations of ancient and modern Africa.